Tpichardo/azure-network-protocols/README.md

 2. Create a <b>.bat</b> file within the Windows VM to execute multiple commands in a sequence.
 This file will contain the following commands: `ipconfig /release` and `ipconfig /renew`.
    <img src="https://i.imgur.com/xcT0FEe.png" height="80%" width="80%" alt=""/>
    <img src="https://i.imgur.com/g4RKPAb.png" height="80%" width="80%" alt=""/>
+3. `cd` into the directory where you saved your <b>.bat</b> file, and run it with `.\<filename>.bat`.
-3. The first command will release our IP address, causing us to temporarily loose connection to our Windows VM.
+4. The first command will release our IP address, causing us to temporarily loose connection to our Windows VM.
 The second command will then run, allowing our Windows VM to get an IP address and reestablish our connection.<br>
    <img src="https://i.imgur.com/vAonM92.png" height="80%" width="80%" alt=""/>
    <img src="https://i.imgur.com/fAEsu7A.png" height="80%" width="80%" alt=""/>
-4. Observe the DHCP traffic on Wireshark.
+5. Observe the DHCP traffic on Wireshark.
    - We can see the <b>release</b> of our IP address occured.
    - Then the Windows VM sent a DHCP <b>Discover</b> Message looking for a DHCP server.
    - The DHCP Server then responded with a DHCP <b>Offer</b>, suggesting an available IP address.